 Luckily I went to American Eagle instead of heeding the Bible.
 The friendly staff led me to their veritable mountain of in-stock jeggings, and approved of my quest.
 “All the guys here wear jeggings,” chirped a helpful American Eagle saleslady.
 “My gay friends wear them with their Uggs.
 You look like a Size Six.
 Want to try some on?”

-"Absolutely," I said.
-"Should I use the men's fitting rooms or the women's?"
-(I honestly wasn't sure.)
+“Absolutely,” I said.
+“Should I use the men’s section fitting rooms or the women’s?”
+(I honestly wasn’t sure.)

 Preparing to Launch